Inland taipan: Feeding

-In the wild, the inland taipan consumes only mammals, mostly rodents, such as the long-haired rat (Rattus villosissimus), the plains rat (Pseudomys australis), the introduced house mouse (Mus musculus), and other dasyurids.
-In captivity, it may also eat day-old chicks.
-Unlike other venomous snakes that strike with a single, accurate bite then retreat while waiting for the prey to die, the fierce snake subdues the prey with a series of rapid, accurate strikes.
-It is known to deliver up to eight venomous bites in a single attack, often snapping its jaws fiercely several times to inflict multiple punctures in the same attack.
-Its more risky attack strategy entails holding its prey with its body and biting it repeatedly.
-This injects the extremely toxic venom deep into the prey.
-The venom acts so rapidly that its prey does not have time to fight back.
+In the wild, the inland taipan is a dietary specialist that feeds almost exclusively on small to medium‑sized mammals, particularly rodents such as the long-haired rat (Rattus villosissimus), plains rat (Pseudomys australis), introduced house mouse (Mus musculus), and various dasyurid marsupials.
+In captivity, the species also takes day‑old chicks.

+Unlike many other highly venomous snakes, which often strike once and then retreat while the prey succumbs, the inland taipan typically employs a rapid, close‑quarters attack.
+It may deliver up to eight envenoming bites in a single attack, frequently snapping its jaws several times to inflict multiple puncture wounds.
+During this attack, the snake commonly maintains physical contact with the prey, using its body to restrain the animal while repeatedly biting.
+This strategy injects large quantities of extremely toxic venom deeply into the tissues, causing almost immediate incapacitation and leaving the prey little opportunity to struggle or inflict injury on the snake.